geoscixyz/em/content/physical_properties/chargeability/chargeability_units.rst

 where :math:`t_1` and :math:`t_2` are arbitraty times used for integration.
 The unit of this pseudo-chareability (M) is often ms.

 .. note::
 	Depending on the used time window, measured pseudo-chargeability can under- or over-estiamte intrinsic chargeabiility.
 For instance, if discharging happens within really short time window and our integration time window is on much later time, then the integrated pseudo-charegability could be significantly underestimated.
-We will treat this later in :ref:`chargeability_mathematical_relationships_measured_voltage`
+We will treat this later in :ref:`chargeability_measured_voltage`

 There can be different types of the pseudo-chargeability: